- When Do Kids Become Adults In Parents’ Eyes

 It used to be that a young person’s exit from high school and subsequent pursuit of higher education counted as a rite of passage into adulthood.

 For many families, kids graduating from secondary education and leaving their parents’ homes to become college students, and their eventual strides toward financial independence equaled adulthood as well.

-But times are changing, and the perception of adulthood is changing right along with it.
+But times are changing, and the perception of adulthood is also changing.

-The perception of early adulthood is often deeply entwined with a feeling of autonomy, which certainly seems to be on the decline over the last few decades4.
+The perception of early adulthood is often deeply entwined with a feeling of autonomy, which certainly seems to be on the decline over the last few decades11.

-The fact is if parents don’t give their children the opportunity to make their own decisions, the latitude to make and learn from their mistakes, and the space they need for proper development, it’ll be almost impossible for their children to understand what it truly means to be an adult5.
+If parents don’t give their children the opportunity to make their own decisions, the latitude to make and learn from their mistakes, and the space they need for proper development, it’ll be almost impossible for their children to understand what it truly means to be an adult12.